Renovation of national monument De Lijnbaan

-The canopies that interconnect the shop premises are the most characteristic part of the design for De Lijnbaan by the architects Van den Broek & Bakema.
-Together with the ‘crossing canopies’ they connect the shopping area and frame the public space, creating a pleasant outdoor space, like a living room in the city.
-Ever since its construction in 1953, more and more has changed and the unity in the ensemble has disappeared.
-With the design of Mei architects and planners, the living room feeling will return on De Lijnbaan.
-Elements that have been added in a later stadium are being removed, the old canopies will be restored and with the use of wood and warm materials, the original quality will return.
-Mei has already successfully renovated several retail properties on De Lijnbaan, such as Lijnbaan 102 and Lijnbaan 77, on the corner with the Aert van Nesstraat.
-By using natural materials, ‘warm’ concrete and a lot of glass, Mei has beautifully restored the original character of the high-quality post-war architecture of these stores.
+The canopies that connect the shopping premises with each other are the most characteristic element of the original design by Van den Broek and Bakema.
+Together with the ‘crossing canopies’, they connect the shopping area and frame the public space, creating a warm and homely feeling here, like a village in the city.
+Since its construction in 1953, more and more things have gradually changed, losing the unity of the ensemble.
+With the design of Mei architects and planners, the living room feeling has returned to De Lijnbaan.
+Later added elements have been removed, the old canopies are restored and, with the use of wood and warm materials, the original quality has been brought back.

 Renovation in detail

-Mei started the design process with extensive research and mapping all existing façades.
-At some buildings, the original wooden ceiling parts were still present.
-They have been restored and will not be replaced.
-The attentive passerby will be able to notice the differences between the cherished monumental wooden parts and the new wooden parts.
+Mei started the design process with a thorough inventory and architectural mapping of all existing facades.
+Extra attention was paid to the special corner and link buildings.
+The original wooden parts were still present in some of the buildings.
+These have been restored, not replaced.
+The observant passer-by will be able to recognize the differences between the cherished monumental wooden parts and the new wooden parts.

-The glass canopies that were added around 1996 will be removed during this renovation.
-The original canopies are being repaired and the ceilings and fronts will be covered with sustainable Accoya wood.
-To limit the inconvenience for the shopkeepers, the wood is applied as prefabricated panels.
-The low-maintenance coating has already been applied in the carpentry factory.
+The glass canopies that were added around 1996 have been removed during this renovation.
+The original canopies have been restored and covered at the bottom and front with sections of durable Accoya wood.
+To minimize inconvenience to shopkeepers, the wood was installed as prefabricated panels.
+The low-maintenance coating was also applied in the factory.

-The storey façades, designed on a characteristic fixed grid of 1.10 meters, are also being renewed.
-Here, the existing vertical concrete elements are cleaned and restored, and those who are missing are returned.
-For this purpose, a special ‘set-up’ element has been developed from composite concrete.
-The cladding between the elements can vary, as in the original design.
+The storey facades, designed on a characteristic fixed grid of 1.10 metres, were also tackled.
+The existing concrete trusses were cleaned and restored, and missing trusses were replaced.
+For this purpose, a special composite concrete ‘top-up truss’ was developed.
+The rhythm of the posts varies, just as in the original design.

-The niche between canopies and the continuous façade beam at the level of the first floor is also an important element in the design of De Lijnbaan.
-The concrete façade beam is restored by cleaning it, removing paint and repairing concrete damage.
-The niche is also carefully repaired over the entire length and provided with gauze as pigeon protection to prevent pollution in the future.
+The setback between the canopies and the continuous façade beam at the level of the storey floor is also an important element in the design of De Lijnbaan.
+The concrete façade beam was restored by cleaning it, removing paint and repairing concrete damage.
+The alcove, too, was carefully restored along its entire length and fitted with netting to prevent pigeon nuisance in the future.